SabineEmden/SabineEmden.github.io/README.md

 ## Objectives

-1. Create at least two different wireframes for my site, one for mobile view and one for a larger screen.
+1. Create at least two different wireframes for the site, one for mobile view and one for a larger screen.

 2. Generate original content.

-3. Use the proper semantic and syntactic HTML tags to display my content.
+3. Use the proper semantic and syntactic HTML tags to display the content.

-4. Apply CSS to my content to create a well-styled and accessible site.
+4. Apply CSS to the content to create a well-styled and accessible site.

 5. Write media queries and/or use a framework to create a responsive site.

 6. Implement four advanced features that demonstrate the ability to apply web design theory or practice (JavaScript, plugins, Accessibility features, animation, etc.).

-7. Deploy site.
+7. Deploy the site.

 ## Requirements